(page updated 8/7/2025)

 a.
 Hit again from the place from which your previous shot was made and take a 1 stroke penalty.

 b.
-The second option depends on your ball’s point of entry into the no-play zone.
-If your ball goes directly into the no-play area without crossing the spillway, drop a ball to the left of the cart path just before the bridge no closer to the hole or hit from the spot from which your previous shot was made.
+The second option depends on your ball’s point of entry into the penalty zone.
+If your ball goes directly into the penalty area without crossing the spillway, drop a ball to the left of the cart path just before the bridge no closer to the hole or hit from the spot from which your previous shot was made.
 Take a 1 stroke penalty.
-If your ball goes into the no-play area after crossing over the spillway (or after hitting the spillway concrete), drop into a two club relief area on the fairway side of the spillway no closer to the hole.
+If your ball goes into the penalty area after crossing over the spillway (or after hitting the spillway concrete), drop into a two club relief area on the fairway side of the spillway no closer to the hole.
 Take a 1 stroke penalty.

 Hole 18